 Also:

-• Remember food waste should never come higher than the top of the Cone’s underground basket; waste should never be above ground level.
+- Remember food waste should never come higher than the top of the Cone’s underground basket; waste should always be below ground level.

 Get trap happy